cfluke/allskyVR/docs/source/welcome.rst

 Getting started
 ===============

-# allskyVR

-<i>Immersive virtual reality experiences for all-sky astronomical data</i>
+Immersive virtual reality experiences for all-sky astronomical data.

-Made with s2plot and A-Frame WebVR, <tt>allskyVR</tt> allows astronomers to immerse themselves in all-sky data.

-The software requires a compatible smart phone and Google cardboard viewer or high-end consumer VR head-mounted display.

-To see an example in action: <a href="https://astronomy.swin.edu.au/~cfluke/vr/webundle/" target=_NEW>link</a>
+To see an example in action:
+- Using a WebGL compatible browswer, navigate to <a href="https://astronomy.swin.edu.au/~cfluke/vr/webundle/" target=_NEW>link</a> on your smartphone
+- Tap the Google Cardboard icon in the lower right of the screen
+- Place your smartphone into a Google Cardboard viewer

-- <b>Navigation:</b> turn your head to see the celestial sphere around you.
+- Navigation: turn your head to see the celestial sphere around you.
-- <b>Menu:</b> look for the Menu icon, line up the green circular target, hold your gaze steady and the menu will expand.
+- Menu: turn your head to look for the Menu icon.
+Line up the green circular target, and hold your gaze steady.
+The menu will expand.
-- <b>Selection:</b> to toggle visibility of a data category or the celestial coordinate system, line-up the reticule on the menu item and hold your gaze steady.
+- Selection: to toggle visibility of a data category or the celestial coordinate system, line-up the reticule on the menu item and hold your gaze steady.

-For more information, please see the article:
-Fluke, C.J., Barnes, D.G., in prep, <i>Immersive virtual reality experiences for all-sky data</i>

-# Quickstart
+Quickstart
+^^^^^^^^^^

 The Quickstart versions works on Linux and MacOSX operating systems.
 It requires a C compiler (gcc or cc).